Table of Contents

 Every Italian region has its own food identity.
 From Ligurian seafood stews to Sicilian street snacks, exploring beyond spaghetti and lasagna opens a world of authentic, unforgettable flavors.

-20 Underrated Italian Dishes You Need to Try
+20 Must-Try Italian Dishes You Need to Try

 - Pasta alla Gricia – A Roman dish older than carbonara, made with guanciale and Pecorino Romano.